By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Looking for help for your depression.
+Looking for help with your depression.

-Reader question, thought I should share this with all counselorssoapbox.com readers as you might miss it as an answer to an older post.
+Reader question thought I should share this with all counselorssoapbox.com readers as you might miss it as an answer to an older post.
 This was a comment on the Dysthymia post.

 “I have a question: How do you find a professional who specializes in the treatment of Dysthymia?
 Someone who is really good.
 Searching for such a person in Michigan.
-Medications by the way are a waste of time.
+Medications, by the way, are a waste of time.
 They don’t work for me.
-Can you suggest someone for me.
+Can you suggest someone for me?
 Thanks!”

 Great question.
 Let me make some suggestions.
 I am out in California and do not know professionals back there in your area.
 But the process is likely the same everywhere.

 1. If you have not done so see a medical doctor first, there are some medical conditions that can look like depression or Dysthymia.

 2. If you have a history of substance abuse, alcohol, or drugs, get that treated first or concurrently with the Dysthymia Even after people stop using they still have the old thinking and it does not change without help.